ans-khaled/small-ecommerce/README.md

 # 🛍️ Small Ecommerce Web App

-A small, responsive ecommerce front-end web application built using HTML, CSS, and JavaScript.
+A small, ecommerce front-end web application built using HTML, CSS, and JavaScript.
 It fetches real-time product data from the (https://fakestoreapi.com/products) and allows users to browse, filter, and add products to a virtual shopping cart.

 ---